An OBDII scan tool will give the error message “P0171 “Bank 1 System Too Lean.”

 - Replace Fuel Pressure Regulator

-Troubleshooting a P0171 OBDII Error Code
+Troubleshooting and Diagnosing a P0171 OBDII Error Code

 A vehicle computer uses the mass airflow sensor to adjust the air mix into the engine.

 For this reason, the mass airflow sensor is commonly cleaned or replaced to fix a P0171 error code.

 There are several methods to test for a vacuum leak, including a pressure test or smoke machine test.